Yuheng3107/aichallenge/README.md

 Please make sure your whole body is in view while doing the exercise

 ### Prerequisites
-Running our app requires the installation of git (to clone the repo), as well as Python to run the code, as well as a Chromium-based browser such as Google Chrome, or Microsoft Edge so you can use the web app.
+Running our app requires the installation of git (to clone the repo), as well as Python to run the code, as well as a Chromium-based browser such as Google Chrome, or Microsoft Edge as they support multi-part responses which are used to stream the PeekingDuck images onto the web application.

 Git can be installed by visiting this link: https://git-scm.com/downloads